chrishenn/cuneb-chenn/README.md

     import modulename
     output = modulename.get(*args)

+To run the included tests from a local folder, we can do:

+    LIBTORCH_PATH="/home/chris/Documents/libtorch" pip install -e .
+    nosetests

 To build a package distribution, including a source and a system-specific wheel, run:

     LIBTORCH_PATH="/home/chris/Documents/libtorch" python -m build